 WHS RemoteApp 2011 provides administrators the ability to group and personalize RemoteApp programs and make them available to individual end users via the WHS RemoteApp Launcher application.
 WHS RemoteApp 2011 improves the user’s experience, opens new avenues for program deployment, and reduces the amount of administrative effort required to support these programs.

-Users can run published RemoteApp programs in two different ways:
+Users can run published RemoteApp programs in a variety of different ways:

 • Locally from the server’s Launchpad application that is installed on their computer.

-• Remotely from almost anywhere using the server’s built-in Remote Web Access (RWA) website.
+• Remotely from almost anywhere using the server’s built-in Remote Web Access website.

 To get you up to speed with the new add-in, I’ll walk through the publishing of a simple application like Paint.
 However, any application that can be installed directly on the server, and is Remote Desktop compatible (i.e. that will run as designed from a Remote Desktop Connection) should work just fine though.
 Both 32-bit and 64-bit applications are supported.